 - Conduct operations and manage wastes in a safe, compliant and cost effective manner.

 - Promptly identify and aggressively mitigate identified noncompliant conditions and encourage full disclosure and open discussion regarding compliance issues.

 - Consider the input of stakeholders when weighing environmental options.

 - Establish documented environmental objectives and milestones and update them as necessary to reflect the changing needs, missions and goals of IID.

 - Measure environmental performance and monitor impacts on the environment and communicate the results to employees and stakeholders.

 - Continuously improve environmental management systems through self-assessment and corrective action.

-- Direct environmental compliance responsibilities, operational oversight and internal enforcement authority through the Environmental Compliance Supervisor and/or his/her designated staff.
+- Direct environmental compliance responsibilities, operational oversight and internal enforcement authority through the Environmental Compliance supervisor and/or designated staff.

-All departments are responsible to conduct their business consistent with this policy, but the core oversight and implementation of environmental management is coordinated by the environmental, regulatory and emergency planning section.
+All departments are responsible to conduct business consistent with this policy, but the core oversight and implementation of environmental management is coordinated by the Environmental, Regulatory and Emergency Planning Section.